adegard/gsheet_notepad-plus-plus/README.md

 Use Notepad++ for google sheet formulas editing and create much complex programs (in formulas)

-Special Colors (markdown) of all formulas in English & Italian, commenting.
+Special Colors (markdown) for all formulas, operators, comments...

 # Usage:
 </br>